News & Trending Money News

 It gives you time to make deals

-LIGHTFIELD STUDIOS/Adobe smiling players going to the golf course
+LIGHTFIELD STUDIOS/Adobe smiling players going to course

 Golf isn’t rushed so it gives you time to let the round play out and talk to the other players in your group.
 This could be a great advantage if you’re playing with clients or customers while working on a deal on the course.